GLOBAL MARKETS-Global stocks fall, U.S. yields rise as oil prices reach new highs

 Treasury yields also rose, driven in part by hawkish comments from Federal Reserve Governor Christopher Waller on Monday.
 Waller said he is advocating to keep 50-basis-point rate hikes on the table until substantial reductions are seen in inflation, winding back expectations that the Fed might pause for breath after hikes in June and July.

-The U.S. dollar rose across the board as Treasury yields climbed and worries over a further acceleration in global inflation kept investors' risk appetite at bay.
+The U.S. dollar strengthened across the board on Tuesday as Treasury yields climbed and worries over a further acceleration in global inflation depressed investors' risk appetite

-Safe-haven gold fell and was headed for a second consecutive month of declines, pressured by a rise in the dollar and U.S. Treasury yields that dented the metal's appeal despite concerns over surging inflation.
+Safe-haven gold fell 1%, making it the second consecutive month of declines, pressured by a rise in the dollar and U.S. Treasury yields that dented the metal's appeal despite concerns over surging inflation.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh